Art Director (Film, Television or Stage)

 Art directors plan, organise and control artistic aspects of film, television or stage productions.

-Salaries for art directors vary greatly depending on the size, length and budget of the production.
+Pay rates for art directors vary depending on the size, length and budget of the production.

 What you will do